spatialaudio/oer_jupyter_readthedocs/source/template.rst

 import_notebooks
     If you already have a collection of notebooks, you can choose to include them here.
     They will be copied from the path given for notebook_collection_path.
-    They will replace the placeholder/example :code:`index.ipynb` notebook, :code:`index.rst`, :code:`introduction` folder and notebook, as well as the :code:`data` folder.
+    They will replace the placeholder/example :code:`index.ipynb` notebook, :code:`index.rst`, :code:`requirements.txt`, :code:`introduction` folder and notebook, as well as the :code:`data` folder.
+    If you want to use sphinx, you will have to create your own :code:`index.rst`.

 notebook_collection_path
     The path to your collection of Jupyter notebook.
 Should be a folder containing all necessary materials.
 The folder itself won't be copied, only its contents.